sdsturm/master_thesis_latex/README.md

 ## Cmplilation

-This project uses TikZ figure externalization
+This project uses TikZ figure externalization:
 - Complile with `-shell-escape`
 - Use LuaLaTeX since some figures exceed memory limitations of PDFLaTeX